Correlation Functions Involving Dirac Fields from Homotopy Algebras I: The Free Theory: algebras

 As we mentioned in the introduction, we consider projections onto subspaces of $\mathcal{H}$.
 We denote the projection operator by $P$, and it is degree even.
 In the coalgebra representation, we use the projection operator ${\bf P}$ acting on $T \mathcal{H}$.
 It is defined by

 for $n > 0$, where

 Associated with the projection described by $P$, we introduce the \textit{contracting homotopy} $h$ which is a degree-odd map from $\mathcal{H}$ to $\mathcal{H}$ and satisfies

 The contracting homotopy $h$ physically represents the propagator for the kinetic term of the free theory described by $Q$.
-We will present explicit forms of $h$ for the kinetic term of scalar fields theories in section~\ref{scalar-section} and for the kinetic term of Dirac fields in section~\ref{Dirac-section}.
+We will present explicit forms of $h$ for the kinetic term of the scalar field in Section~\ref{scalar-section} and for the kinetic term of the Dirac field in Section~\ref{Dirac-section}.
 We then promote $h$ to the linear operator $\bm{h}$ acting on $T \mathcal{H}$.
 The operator $\bm{h}$ is defined by

 for $n > 2$.
-We can show that the relations in~\eqref{chain-map} are promoted to those of operators acting on $T \mathcal{H}$ given by
+We can show that the relations in Eq.~\eqref{chain-map} are promoted to those of operators acting on $T \mathcal{H}$ given by

 where ${\bf I}$ is the identity operator on $T \mathcal{H}$.

 We have presented all the ingredients of the universal formula~\eqref{universal-formula}:

 For the formula for the quantum theory~\eqref{quantum-universal-formula},